-- 1. The supervisory board21 is responsible for the drafting of a remuneration policy for the management board, as well as for the implementation and the results of this policy. - 2.
+- 1. The supervisory board24 is responsible for the drafting of a remuneration policy for the management board, as well as for the implementation and the results of this policy. - 2.
 The remuneration policy for the management board and amendments to this are adopted by the general meeting.
 Schemes in the form of shares or rights to subscribe for shares and amendments to such schemes are submitted separately to the general meeting for its approval. - 3.
 The supervisory board renders account in the remuneration report for the implementation and the results of the remuneration policy for the management board.
-The remuneration report shows how the actual payments derive from the remuneration policy adopted, so as to enable the general meeting to monitor the implementation of this policy. - 4.
+The remuneration report shows how the actual payments, a.o. any variable elements of the remuneration, derive from the remuneration policy adopted, so as to enable the general meeting to monitor the implementation of this policy.
+The remuneration report also contains, if applicable, a meaningful explanation of the use of 'discretion' by the supervisory board under the remuneration policy as adopted by the general meeting of shareholders - 4.
 Companies are recommended to put the remuneration report to a vote as a separate item on the agenda at the general meeting.
 If the supervisory board does not put the remuneration report to a vote at the general meeting, shareholders are unable to express their opinion directly on the implementation of the remuneration policy by the supervisory board.
-In that event, shareholders may take the remuneration report into consideration when deciding on their voting behaviour for other items on the agenda, such as giving discharge to the supervisory board and the possible (re)appointment of individual supervisory directors. - 5.
+In that event, shareholders may take the remuneration report into consideration when deciding on their voting behaviour for other items on the agenda. - 5.
 The supervisory board assesses annually, partly on the basis of the results, whether the remuneration policy for the management board is still appropriate for the company.
 The remuneration policy for the management board is comprehensively evaluated at least once every four years and the general meeting adopts continuation of the existing policy or modifications to this policy.